larryhastings/big/README.md

   colon to a period (`'.'`), which looks a little more natural.
 A colon followed by a space is still converted to a dash followed by a space.

-*p.s.* There's a revision with a comment claiming it represents 0.6.13.
-But I forgot to actually tag it and release it, and I forgot to actually.
-Oops!
+*p.s.* I forgot to release packages for 0.6.11 and 0.6.12.
+But they're tagged, in case you want to examine them for some reason.

 **0.6.12**